Seminole County Public Library System: History

 On March 5, 1998, the Casselberry branch was renamed the Jean Rhein Central Branch Library in honor of the founding director of the Seminole County Library System, who retired in December 1997.

 Plans for the Future

-The SCPL System has a four-year strategic plan, which can be found here.
+The SCPL System has a four-year strategic plan.
 Their mission, as stated in the long-range plan, is "Enriching Lives, Engaging Minds, Empowering Community."
 This plan was approved and supported by both the Library Advisory Board and the local Friends of the Library chapter.
 A new strategic plan is expected by the end of 2022.